sahebkumar3155/FACE-RECOGNITION-BASED-ATTENDANCE_SYSTEM/README.md

 # FACE-RECOGNITION-BASED-ATTENDANCE_SYSTEM
-Introduction:
+# Introduction:
-The Face Recognition Based Attendance System aims to automate the traditional attendance tracking process using facial recognition technology.
-This system eliminates the need for manual attendance marking, providing a more efficient and accurate solution for educational institutions or organisations.
+  <p> The Face Recognition Based Attendance System aims to automate the traditional
+  attendance tracking process using facial recognition technology.
+This system eliminates the need for manual attendance marking, providing a more efficient and accurate solution for educational institutions or organisations.</p>
-Functional Requirements:
+# Functional Requirements:
 User Registration:
 Users should be able to register with their email and password to access the system.
 Login: